Block-Randomized Stochastic Proximal Gradient for Low-Rank Tensor Factorization: Convergence Properties

 \section{Convergence Properties}

-{ Note that the convergence properties of \texttt{BrasCPD} are not immediately clear.
-Two most relevant works from the optimization literature are \cite{xu2013block} and \cite{wang2014randomized}.
+In this section, we offer tailored convergence analyses for \texttt{BrasCPD}.
+To this end, two most relevant works from the optimization literature are \cite{xu2013block} and \cite{wang2014randomized}.
 The work in \cite{wang2014randomized} considers block-randomized SGD, but only for the convex case---while our problem is nonconvex.
 The work in \cite{xu2013block} considers the Gauss-Seidel type block SGD (i.e., cyclically updating the blocks), instead of the block-randomized version as \texttt{BrasCPD} uses.
 There, convergence is established using a number of assumptions that are not easy to check or guarantee in the context of CPD, e.g., that the bias of the stochastic oracle is bounded.
-We will show that, by using the block-randomization strategy and the proposed stochastic oracle construction, such an assumption can be circumvented\footnote{ We should note that the major motivation for using block randomization strategy is theoretical guarantees---since our goal is a convergence-guaranteed algorithmic framework; in practice, we observe cyclically updating the latent factors works as well.}.
-In this section, we offer tailored convergence analyses for \texttt{BrasCPD}.}
+We will show that, by using the block-randomization strategy and the proposed stochastic oracle construction, such an assumption can be circumvented\footnote{We should note that the major motivation for using block randomization strategy is theoretical guarantees---since our goal is a convergence-guaranteed algorithmic framework; in practice, we observe cyclically updating the latent factors works as well.}.

-{ To facilitate our discussions, let us define $\xi^{(r)} \in \{1,...,N\}$ and $\bm{\zeta}^{(r)} \subseteq \{1,...,J_{\xi_{(r)}} \}$ as the random variables (r.v.) responsible for selecting the mode and fibers in iteration $r$, respectively.
+To facilitate our discussions, let us define $\xi^{(r)} \in \{1,...,N\}$ and $\bm{\zeta}^{(r)} \subseteq \{1,...,J_{\xi_{(r)}} \}$ as the random variables (r.v.) responsible for selecting the mode and fibers in iteration $r$, respectively.
 These r.v.s are distributed as